Who We Are

 Why Opuntia?

-Originating in the Americas, Opuntia is the most wide spread, domesticated and commercially imported cactus, farmed in scores of countries, with its spineless varieties growing in production and functionality.
-There are roughly 300 identified species within the genus Opuntia, only 15 of which are largely cultivated.
+Originating in the Americas, Opuntia is the most wide spread, domesticated and commercially imported cactus, farmed in scores of countries, with its spineless varieties growing in both production and functionality.
+Roughly 300 identified species exist within the genus Opuntia, 15 of which are largely cultivated.

-Opuntia is an unfortunately underutilized crop in the United States, one that has real potential to improve the resilience of agriculture in regions that are facing water scarcity, harsher droughts, higher temperatures, and the growing threat of desertification.
+Opuntia has real potential to improve the resilience of agriculture in regions that are facing water scarcity, harsher droughts, higher temperatures, and the growing threat of desertification.
 As these conditions become more prevalent, transitioning to plants adapted to withstand extreme temperatures and survive drought conditions is a necessary step towards keeping animal husbandry systems and crop production viable in these environments.

 Our aim is to increase awareness of these cacti as a reliable and profitable crop that has come to benefit agricultural economies throughout much of the arid and semi arid regions of the world, yet has been unfortunately disregarded in the United States, much to our disadvantage.
 As a high yielding crop with a plethora of uses, we see Opuntia as a real opportunity to revitalize and reimagine our agriculture in line with the ecosystems we cultivate.